 Normal periodic maintenance consists of waxing the hull with any of several good fiberglass or automobile waxes on the market today.
 Waxing should be done from the shear down to and including the waterline stripe.
-Wax should not be put over the bottom paint which may be at or above the normal trim waterline of the yacht.
+Wax should not be put over the bottom paint that may be at or above the normal trim waterline of the yacht.
+If the gelcoat is older and wax doesn't seem to accomplish renewing the appearance, there are some newer fiberglass finish restorers on the market such as "New Glass" or "Polyglas".
+These products may be a problem if you ever want to paint the fiberglass.